 The villagers don't show up and you have to return?

 Time is not on your side and the lives of hundreds of people could depend on the safe delivery of vaccine.

 We need better cooling long term cooling ability for rural vaccination deliveries.

-We are currently developing a long distance solution for use in developing nations and will have more info after we complete our field trials.
+We are currently developing a long distance solution for use in developing nations and will have more info after we complete our next series of trials.